Susan Kelly Power: Career

 Power worked in a factory and edited legal publications for the University of Chicago Law School.
 She held positions at the Museum of Science and Industry, the Salvation Army, and the US Census Bureau.
 Power was active with Native groups such as the Indian Council Fire and the National Congress of American Indians, becoming was the organization's youngest member at the time of its creation in 1944.

 She launched the American Indian Center of Chicago in 1953.
 On February 20, 2016, Power spoke at a community event at the center.

-American Indian Centre
+American Indian Center

 In a basement, Ms. Power and others helped establish what evolved into the American Indian Center of Chicago (AIC) in 1953.
 This center is the country's oldest urban American Indian center.
 This center was a place where individuals were assisted in connecting to housing and employment opportunities.
 It offers Native American people social services, youth and elder programs, cultural education, and gathering opportunities.
 The center is located at 3401 West Ainslie Street.
 AIC was established to assist Native families in dealing with the transition from life on the reservation to urban life as a result of this influx of reservation Indians.